astroveny/aws-bootcamp-cruddur-2023/journal/week1.md

 >> NOTE: deleted dir aws and the key pair after the lab has been completed

 #### Connect to the Instance
-- Connected to the instance via SSH suing the public IP and the key pair
+- Connected to the instance via SSH using the public IP and the key pair

 `gitpod /workspace/aws-bootcamp-cruddur-2023/aws (main) $ sudo ssh -i keypair.pem ec2-user@34.205.4.197`